 Species presence/absence data

 Here’s how we use insect samples to find out what’s going on:

 A 3-minute kick sweep sample is taken at a river site making sure to survey all the different habitat types.

 The sample is pickled using a special alcohol.
 This preserves the insects so that counting and identification can be done at a laboratory.

 The sample is sorted into groups by an expert and the insects are identified to species level using a microscope.

 The list of species present is put into a unique scientific calculator.
-This gives a value for how much the site is being impacted by four key stressors.
+This gives a value for how much the site is being impacted by five key stressors.

-Fed up of not really knowing the story under the surface?
-We see a future where all rivers in the UK have intelligent monitoring and an accurate baseline for measuring positive change.
-The Riverfly Census is a proven methodology to obtain these benchmarks, but we need your support to roll it out further across the UK.
+We see a future where all rivers in the UK have intelligent monitoring and an accurate baseline for measuring change, but we cannot do this without your help.

 If you want to be involved in smarter monitoring that achieves real results in your river please visit SmartRivers.